At Insurance That Fits we know everyone needs life insurance

 So that is how the cash value can come out of your account during retirement, but then there is another question…WHEN should you take it out?
 There are three general uses of this type of policy in retirement.
 First, is simply as an emergency fund.
 Just because you are retired doesn’t mean that one day the roof won’t need to be replaced.
 Life happens and even a small policy ($50,000 to $200,000) can be a godsend when you need to get some cash for emergencies.

-Again, you can take the funds out as a surrender or a loan.
 If you take the money out as a loan it is what is called an “unstructured loan.”
 That is, you do not have a loan application like at a bank.
 You do not have regular monthly payments you have to make.
 You do not get late notices if you don’t pay on time.
 You pay what you want, when you want, or nothing at all.
 What ever is left over will come out of the death benefit.

 Life Insurance as an Income Buffer for Market Investments